 The college and its academic units regularly sponsor lecture series, symposia, and exhibits.
 In addition, faculty and students attend regional and national meetings of educators and professionals.
 Academic units sponsor student awards programs and regularly invite professionals and critics to reviews of student projects.
-The college also participates with the Barrett Honors College, offering courses accepted in that college.
+The college also participates with the Barrett Honors College, offering a wide range of courses for honors credit.